Comprehend, Divide, and Conquer: Feature Subspace Exploration via Multi-Agent Hierarchical Reinforcement Learning: Experimental Settings

 \subsection{Dataset Description}

 We conducted experiments on 21 datasets, which are available for public use from the Feature Selection Benchmark~\cite{feature_selection_benchmark},the National Center for Biotechnology Information (NCBI) ’s Gene Expression Omnibus (GEO)~\cite{ncbi},UCI~\cite{uci}, Kaggle~\cite{kaggle}, OpenML~\cite{openml}, libSVM~\cite{libsvm}, etc. These datasets vary among three tasks (classification, multi-label classification, and regression), sample sizes, and number of feature samples.
 The datasets come from various fields, including biology, finance, and synthetic data.
 The datasets contain different sample sizes from 253 to 83773.
 These datasets include a wide range of feature number, from 21 to 20670.
-To avoid overfitting, we followed existing research~\cite{xiao2023beyond} for splitting the datasets into training and validation folds.
-Specifically, we preserved 20\% of the samples for validating the efficiency and capabilities of the selected feature.
-Dataset descriptions, including the number of samples, features, and task type, are listed in Table~\ref{main_table}.
+To avoid overfitting, we followed existing research~\cite{xiao2023beyond} for splitting the datasets into training and validation folds. { Specifically, reward is evaluated in 80\% of samples; the remaining 20\% of samples are used to validate the efficiency and capabilities of the selected feature.} Dataset descriptions, including the number of samples, features, and task type, are listed in Table~\ref{main_table}.